 How are these programs funded?

-other civic and non-profit organizations.
-The Girls Nation program is funded by the national organization of
+from other civic and non-profit organizations.
+The Girls Nation program is funded by the national

 Are scholarships available?

-Legion Scholarship.
-Qualified students who are descendants of United States wartime veterans are evaluated
+American Legion Scholarship.
+Qualified students who are descendants of United States wartime

 Other Important Information

-are located in each dormitory.
-Additional city shirts and other Girls State items will be available for purchase
+drinks are located in each dormitory.
+Additional city shirts and other Girls State items will be available

-Southern Miss.
-Each floor of the dorm will constitute a “city,” with a population of no more than 30 citizens.
+at Southern Miss.
+Each floor of the dorm will constitute a “city,” with a population of no more than 30

 Citizens will not be allowed to leave the campus area assigned to Girls State.
 No visitors are allowed.